Why Are Laptops More Expensive Than Desktops?

 A UPS is basically a unit with a battery inside it that connects up separately from the mains power and keeps your computer running long enough to save all your work and shut it down safely.

 For a laptop, however, the battery can do more than just that.
 You can run the entire laptop with extra peripherals plugged into it for several hours at a time without plugging it into the power charger.

 This is something that adds an additional cost to manufacturing a laptop.
 Although it isn’t something very pricey, it still contributes to the end price.

-A laptop needs to be designed in such a way to keep the battery safe from physical damage to a certain degree and as cool as possible.
+A laptop needs to be designed in such a way as to keep the battery safe from physical damage to a certain degree and as cool as possible.